Sri Lanka Complete Travel Guide

 Keep in mind when planning your trip that Sri Lankan roads are often in bad conditions and always congested.
 Count 30 km (20 miles) per hour.

 Sri Lanka in itself is pretty much an out-of-the-beaten path destination, so it’s relatively easy to visit amazing places unknown to most tourists.
-The entire northern part and Jaffna peninsula barely get any visitor.
+The entire northern part and Jaffna peninsula barely get any visitors.
 The north is full of protected areas, perfect if you like trekking and wildlife watching, especially birds.

 Sri Lankan food